Strike-ending deal will shape Chicago schools for years

 “There were a lot of things we wanted in writing,” he said.
 “The district said they weren’t going to do it.
 Well, they did it.”

 A similar approach has been used by unions in left-leaning cities in recent years to push contract talks beyond bread-and-butter pay and benefits into social justice issues.
-The Chicago teachers’ strike gave national attention to that effort, including support and personal calls or visits from several Democratic presidential candidates this fall.
+The Chicago teachers strike gave national attention to that effort, including support and personal calls or visits from several Democratic presidential candidates this fall.

 “I do think this agreement reinforces the symbolic idea that teachers have a critical role to play in ensuring the broader well-being of the students and communities they’re serving,” said John Rogers, a professor of education at the University of California Los Angeles.
 “That work emerged from the strike stronger.”

-Note: This story has been corrected to show an agreement on makeup days was announced Thursday, not Friday.